MrZuberi/Lung-Cancer-Diagnostic-Tool/README.md

 Python 3.8+

 Pip (Python Package Installer)
 Installation & Setup
 Clone the repository:

 Bash
 git clone https://github.com/MrZuberi/lung-cancer-diagnostic-tool.git
 cd lung-cancer-diagnostic-tool

 Install the required Python packages:

-Bash
+$ Bash
 pip install -r requirements.txt

 Running the Application
-Start the Flask server:

-Bash
+$ Bash

-python app.py
-Open your browser and navigate to http://127.0.0.1:5000 to use the tool.
+(!Exe goes here!)

 📊 Model Overview
-The core of this tool is a Multi-Layer Perceptron (MLP) model built with Keras.
-It was trained on a tabular dataset containing anonymized patient information.
+The core of this tool is a Multi-Layer Perceptron (MLP) model built with TensorFlow and Keras.
+It was trained on a tabular dataset containing anonymized patient data.

 The primary challenge was a moderate class imbalance (78/22 split), which was addressed using class weighting during training to ensure the model did not become biased towards the majority class.
-This technique improved the model's ability to correctly identify the high-risk minority class.
+This technique improved the model's ability to correctly identify the **high-risk** minority class.

 🔮 Future Improvements
 Model Explainability: Integrate SHAP or LIME to explain why the model made a specific prediction.